fgsfdsfgs/unreal_nx/README.md

 Search for for `SpeedBase` and edit the number for each axis to your liking.

 You can bring up the on-screen keyboard by pressing `MINUS` at any time.

+You can enable the advanced XOpenGL renderer, though it hasn't been tested much, does not seem to improve performance and will probably explode.
+To do that, in `SystemARM/UnrealLinux.ini` change `GameRenderDevice=OpenGLDrv.OpenGLRenderDevice` to `GameRenderDevice=XOpenGLDrv.XOpenGLRenderDevice`.

 If the game crashes, usually there will be a message on the screen telling you the reason.
 It will also create logs at `SystemARM/fatal.log` and `SystemARM/UnrealLinux.log`.